Getting To Know Your Larynx – Your Voice Box

 Muscles

-In addition to the cartilages, the larynx also has several muscles, which are named for the cartilages that they are attached to.
+In addition to the cartilages, your larynx also has several muscles, which are named for the cartilages they’re attached to.

-The thyroarytenoid muscle, lateral cricoarytenoid muscle (R & L muscles), and the Inter-arytenoid muscle (transverse and oblique) help to position the vocal folds in the midline when you are speaking.
+The thyroarytenoid muscle, lateral cricoarytenoid muscle (R and L muscles), and the inter-arytenoid muscle (transverse and oblique) help to position your vocal folds in the midline when you’re speaking.

 It is attached to cricoid and arytenoid cartilages and also plays a role in breathing.